Art

 ---|---|

-Students will articulate knowledge of core design principles, concepts, media, and techniques. | • Students will demonstrate competency in analyzing artworks using relevant terminology (e.g. elements and principles of design) through written assignments. • Students will evidence command of the elements and principles of design their studio work. |
+Students will articulate knowledge of core design principles, concepts, media, and techniques. | • Students will demonstrate competency in analyzing artworks using relevant terminology (e.g., elements and principles of design) through written assignments. • Students will evidence command of the elements and principles of design their studio work. |

 Students will apply knowledge to critically interpret artworks. | • Students will interpret artworks by making conclusions regarding cause and effect, examining motives, making inferences, and finding evidence to support statements/arguments. • Students will evaluate works of art and justify their position. |